gsgrattan/Algorithms_SummerWork/README.md

         1)

-Project 3: (Dynamic Programming) Students are provided with a recurrence relation and then develop dynamic programming and traceback algorithms to solve the problem specified.
+Project 3: (Dynamic Programming) Students are provided with a recurrence relation and then develop a dynamic programming algorithm with a tracebakc step to solve the problem specified.
         1) Tesseract Stacking: This is a 4D itertion of the Box Stacking Problem which in itself is an iteration of longest increasing subsequence
         2) Plane or Train:
         3) Best Metro Network: This is an abstraction of the Optimal Binary Search Tree problem.